BigBangData/SamsungSensorActivity/README.md

  <https://github.com/BigBangData/SamsungSensorActivity>:
 - 'README.md': explains all the analysis files submitted in this project, including an R script analysis
-- 'UCI HAR Dataset': a folder containing the raw data (see #2 for directory)
 - 'run_analysis.r': R script, the output of which is a tidy dataset
 - 'TidyData.txt': the tidy data set produced by run_analysis.r
 - 'CodeBook.md': describes the data the variables in the tidy dataset